-- Knowledge outcomes: Describe the development of human factors as a discipline; List the strategies associated with human performance assessment; Give examples of the tools and processes associated with reactive approaches to assessments of human performance; and Outline the integration between human factors and engineering. - Specific skill outcomes: Prepare and carry out a usability/ user experience analysis; Undertake and summarise the outcomes of a cognitive interview; and Propose solutions
+- Knowledge outcomes: Describe the development of human factors as a discipline; Outline models and theories that purport to explain human performance; List the strategies associated with human performance assessment; Give examples of the tools and processes associated with proactive approaches to assessments of human performance; Give examples of the tools and processes associated with reactive approaches to assessments of human performance; Outline the integration between human factors and engineering; and Discuss the practical issues and challenges in organisations that relate to productivity. - Specific skill outcomes: Prepare and carry out a usability analysis; Undertake and summarise the outcomes of a cognitive interview; Develop and defend a human factors test plan; and Propose solutions to improve the relationship between human performance and technology.